alexanderalmstrom/contentful-node/README.md

 # Contentful Node

+Requirements:

+- Node and Yarn installed.
+- Contentful CLI installed globally (for importing Content model).
+- A Contentful space.
+- Redis (installed locally or on a remote server).

-Add Contentful space id, access token and home id to `.env`.
+1. Add Contentful space id, access token and home id to `.env`.
 See example variables in `.env.example`

-Requirements:

-- Redis (installed locally or on a remote server)
-- Node
+2. Import `contentful-export.json` with Contentful CLI.
+See Contentful docs for instructions.

 Install dependencies